-US President-elect Donald Trump gets on an elevator after speaking with the media at Trump Tower on December 6.
-(EDUARDO MUNOZ ALVAREZ/AFP/Getty Images)
+U.S. President-elect Donald Trump gets on an elevator after speaking with the media at Trump Tower on Dec.
+6. (Eduardo Munoz Alvarez/AFP/Getty Images)

 Taking a step back, the inescapable fact is that American national security policy is a hierarchical enterprise.
 There are some checks and balances, but they are fewer than in the domestic space.
 No one can make the commander in chief do something he does not want to do.
 They can’t make him threaten force or use it to uphold an alliance.
 They cannot make him sign a trade agreement or a treaty.
 And they cannot make him support democracy and human rights around the world.
 Trump’s worldview is to reduce America’s role in the world, and there is no foolproof check or balance to that.